annajayne/tdor-site/Projects/TDoR/src/views/reports/report_editing_help.md

 ### Description

 Description text can be written in plain text or Markdown (see https://en.wikipedia.org/wiki/Markdown).
-The "Edit/Preview with StackEdit" link launches a WYSIWYG marksdown editor.
+The "Edit/Preview with StackEdit" link launches a WYSIWYG markdown editor.

 The first line of the description is used to populate the corresponding memorial card.
 There is a length limit on this field, so check the "Memorial Card Short Description:" text (below the description field) to see how it will come out.

 Include quotes from source materials as appropriate.
 Annotate any corrections to source quotes in square brackets ("[]"), for example when correcting pronouns or deadnames, or adding additional info.

-Please vear in mind that machine translation engines (e.g. Google translate) can randomly change pronouns in the output text, so in such cases don't worry about marking pronoun corrections with "[]" as above.
+Please bear in mind that machine translation engines (e.g. Google translate) can randomly change pronouns in the output text, so in such cases don't worry about marking pronoun corrections with "[]" as above.

 ### Photos

-Photos should be in .jpg format, resized to (typically) between 960 and 1200 px wide and ideally no more than 300kB in size.
+Photos should be in .jpg format, resized to (typically) between 900 and 1200 px wide and ideally no more than 300kB in size.

 Please feel free to crop and post-process any photos you find as appropriate.